 Divorce resolution through mediation requires teamwork.
 The mediator acts as a facilitator and guide, keeping the conversation moving forward and ensuring that all topics are covered.
 However, he or she will not provide legal advice.
 Therefore, it is best for both parties to seek legal advice from an independent lawyer before signing any final binding agreement.

-Successful divorce mediation results in a non-binding, written agreement, that can be drafted into a binding separation agreement and then filed with the court.
+Successful divorce mediation results in a non-binding, written agreement, that will be drafted into a binding separation agreement and then filed with the court.
 Upon court approval, it becomes legally binding.
 Enforcement may be sought in exactly the same way as a court order.

 Divorce mediation can be challenging, as cooperation is essential.
 Through our proprietary process, though, which involves multiple professionals, we have helped many very contentious couples and financially complex families negotiate a fair and equitable settlement.
 Whenever possible, divorce resolution through mediation should be attempted, as it is much faster and less expensive than a court battle.

 Deals with divorce, as well as claims for child and spousal support, and decision making and parenting time, in divorce cases.

 This outlines matters such as decision making of, and parenting time of children, as well the rules to establish parentage of a child.